The contest deadline has now passed. Good luck to all of our contestants!

 We want to know what your students think about income inequality.
 That’s why we’re giving away more than $10,000 in cash prizes in this year’s student essay contest!

 We hope you and your students will take advantage of this great opportunity.

 Our contest is open to students age 12-18 residing in North America or Hawaii.
 The deadline to submit is 11:59PM Eastern on Monday, February 17, 2020.
 Students may submit their essays to us directly, or have them submitted by a teacher or parent.
-Teachers or parents who submit essays that finish as a Semi-Finalist or higher will be awarded an autographed copy of one of John Stossel’s books.
-Teachers who have won this prize in the past will have the choice of a Stossel in the Classroom coffee mug.
+Teachers or parents who submit essays that finish as a Semi-Finalist or higher will be awarded their choice of an autographed copy of one of John Stossel’s books or a Stossel in the Classroom coffee mug.

 Check out these great prizes for students!

 FIRST PLACE: $2,500

 SECOND PLACE: $1,000

 Winners will be announced in April 2020.
 For complete rules, see below.